 Why is the frothing pitcher recommended for use in making milk froth?

 Majority of the manufacturer recommends the frothing pitcher because it’s durable.

 A standard stainless steel pitcher is durable, and it’s an excellent conductor of heat.

 Some other pitchers have a bigger diameter that’s pointed into a smaller size at the tip.
 This unique design allows an eddy movement of milk before it becomes foam.
 Also, most of the pitchers in the market have a nozzle mouth for pouring the milk into the tank easily.

 What is the difference between a milk frother and a milk steamer?

 A milk steamer is an arm made of stainless steel that comes off from an espresso machine which is used to hold cups full of milk and steams it for you.
 The steamed milk is different in flavor and texture than what the frother makes.
 The milk frother is a separate machine that you puts cold milk in, then the machine heats and spins it forming a frothy and delicious addition in your coffee.

 Does a coffee maker come with a milk frother in it?

-Generally, the coffee maker does not come with a milk frother when you purchase it.
+Generally, a coffee maker does not come with a milk frother when you purchase it.
 You have to buy a frother separately to make a delicious steamy cup of milk.
 However, some espressos machines that come with coffee steamers which you can use to make milk froth.
-There is a difference in taste and flavor when you make your milk froth with milk steamer and when you make with the electric milk frother
+There is a difference in taste and flavor when you make your milk froth with milk steamer and when you make with the electric milk frother.

 Is it necessary to have a thermometer when frothing?